-- Confined aquifers respond most to localized pumping with the artesian head decline significantly closer to the pumping center, and decreasing with greater distance from the pumping center. - Location and amount of groundwater pumping drive the artesian head reduction across the GMA. - The ability of an aquifer to transmit water, referred to as transmissivity, directly relates to the productivity of the aquifer.
-The transmissivity not only varies across the GMA, but can exhibit wide variations within a district, resulting in differences in aquifer response to pumping and thus groundwater availability. - Geologic faults (sealing and non-sealing) are present in parts of GMA 12, and can have an impact on water movement and the ultimate resulting DFCs. - Nine factors are statutorily prerequisite for consideration when setting DFCs.
-All are considered and of those, environmental impact, socio-economic impact, prevention of subsidence, and "other relevant information" are weighed district-by-district, as mandated by statute.
+- Aquifers respond most to localized pumping with the head decline significantly closer to the pumping center, and decreasing with greater distance from the pumping center. - Location and amount of groundwater pumping drive the hydraulic pressure reduction across the GMA. - The ability of an aquifer to transmit water, referred to as transmissivity, directly relates to the productivity of the aquifer.
+The transmissivity not only varies across the GMA, but can exhibit wide variations within a district, resulting in differences in aquifer response to pumping and thus groundwater availability. - Geologic faults (sealing and non-sealing) are present in parts of GMA 12, and impact pumping of groundwater and the DFCs. - Nine (9) factors are statutorily prerequisite for consideration when setting DFCs.
+All of the statutory factors are considered and weighed carefully by the GMA 12 members both on a regional basis for the entire GMA and for individual districts.
+Of the nine factors, environmental impact, socio-economic impact, private property rights, prevention of

-- DFCs can be influenced by groundwater/surface water interaction.
-Some river basins are more hydraulically connected to groundwater than others, directly affecting a DFC. - Balancing highest practicable use and conservation, preservation, protection, recharging, and prevention of waste and subsidence can be different within the GMA, depending on numerous factors. - If DFCs were required to be the same for each district, it could mean the modeled available groundwater (MAGs) for each district would be different and not necessarily appropriate for the aquifer conditions. - If MAGs were the same for each district, it would require the DFCs be different in each district due to differing aquifer conditions.
+- subsidence, and "other relevant information" have played a particularly prominent role in the GMA 12 DFC process. - DFCs can be influenced by groundwater/surface water interaction.
+Some river basins are more hydraulically connected to groundwater than others, directly affecting a DFC. - Balancing highest practicable use and conservation, preservation, protection, recharging, and prevention of waste and subsidence can be different within the GMA, depending on numerous factors. - If DFCs were required to be the same for each district, it could mean the modeled available groundwater (MAGs) for each district would be different and may not be necessarily appropriate for the aquifer conditions. - If MAGs were the same for each district, it would require the DFCs be different in each district due to differing aquifer conditions.